 Security of all information is of the utmost importance for Extreme Reach.
 We use technical and physical safeguards to protect the security of your personal information from unauthorized disclosure.
 We also make all attempts to ensure that only necessary people and third parties have access to personal and confidential information.

-We require that our third party service providers (1) use confidential information only to perform their obligations, and (2) otherwise maintain the confidentiality of such information.
-These third party service providers and channel partners are expected to maintain privacy and security protections that are consistent with Extreme Reach’s privacy and information security policies.
+We require that our third-party service providers (1) use confidential information only to perform their obligations and (2) otherwise maintain the confidentiality of such information.
+These third-party service providers are expected to maintain privacy and security protections that are consistent with Extreme Reach’s privacy and information security policies.

 You have a variety of rights you may exercise with respect to your personal information.
 While legislation only requires that we honor certain requests from people who live in certain jurisdictions, we believe in your privacy rights regardless of where you live and, therefore, allow anyone (including agents) from anywhere to exercise any of those same rights, and we will not discriminate in any way against anyone for doing so.

-As such, you can exercise the following rights with respect to your PII that we have: (1) access your information, (2) correct or update your information, (3) delete your information, (4) Do Not Sell directive (unnecessary because we do not ever sell applicant information), (5) receive, transfer or port your information to someone else, (6) find out who we’ve disclosed your information to, and (7) unsubscribe or opt-out.
+As such, you can exercise the following rights with respect to your personal information that we have: (1) access your information, (2) correct or update your information, (3) delete your information, (4) Do Not Sell or Share directive (unnecessary because we do not ever sell or share payee information except in order to effectuate the payroll services), (5) receive, transfer or port your information to someone else, (6) find out who we’ve disclosed your information to, and (7) unsubscribe or opt-out.
 To exercise any of these rights, please click here.
 However, due to the nature of the data (wage payment related), there are some requests we may not be able to comply with due to our legal obligations.

 Extreme Reach is committed to protecting your data in compliance with the General Data Protection Regulations (GDPR).
 For Payees who perform services in the United States, Extreme Reach is almost always a dual or joint Controller (along with your actual employer) of your data.
 In other circumstances, we are almost always a Processor (with your employer or their agents being the Controller).
 Should you have any issues with how we handle your data, we request that you contact us first so that we can make every effort to address your concerns.
 You also have the right to lodge a complaint with a local data supervisory authority, in particular in the European Union (or European Economic Area) state where you work, normally live or where any alleged infringement of data protection laws occurred.
 The supervisory authority in the UK is the Information Commissioner who may be contacted at http://ico.org.uk/concerns/ or telephone: +44303-123-1113.